-For lawyers in private practice, corporate counsel, businesses, organizations, and government, we have a much more powerful subscriber edition built around our fully explorable semantic law practice intellectual capital system.
+For lawyers in private practice, corporate counsel, businesses, organizations, and government, we have a powerful subscriber edition built around our fully explorable law practice problem solving environment and intellectual capital system, Laugment.TM

-Disclaimer: MooseBoost is not intended to substitute for a lawyer but rather to improve the lawyering process.
+Disclaimer: Laugment is not intended to substitute for a lawyer but rather to amplify the powers of smart people in real time and improve the lawyering process.

 What Are People Saying about LawMoose?

 - "LawMoose is a great resource for attorneys or other people who want to explore legal information.
 Their Public Edition provides substantial coverage of Minnesota and federal law and government resources on the Web, and they also have a Subscriber Edition that offers even more."

 - "The good news is that the increased challenge has largely been a result of the diversity of other high quality free law sources that have grown up on the Web – sources of widely different scale and mission: ranging from other academically based sites ..., through state government sites ..., to commercial sites, both small (LawMoose covering the states of Minnesota and Wisconsin) and huge, Google Scholar."

 Remarks by Peter M. Martin, Peter Martin, co-founder, Cornell Legal Information Institute, Jane MG Foster Professor of Law Emeritus and former Dean, Cornell Law School